 Baseline characteristics were collected from the database.
-Age at surgery, PSA level, pathological prostate size, estimated blood loss, and anastomosis time was coded as continuous variables.
-Pathological stage was categorized into 4 groups: T2a-b, T2c, T3a, and T3b-T4, using TNM 7th edition classification.
-Pathological Gleason grade was stratified into 4 groups: ≤ 6 , 3+4, 4+3, and 8-10.
+Age at surgery, PSA level, pathological prostate size, estimated blood loss, and anastomosis time were coded as continuous variables.
+Pathological stage was categorized into four groups: T2a-b, T2c, T3a, and T3b-T4, using TNM seventh edition classification.
+Pathological Gleason grade was stratified into four groups: ≤ 6 , 3+4, 4+3, and 8-10.
 Bladder neck reconstruction and nerve preservation were also included.